boonin123/DisasterResponse/README.md

 # Disaster Response Pipeline Project
+This project's purpose is to develop both ML and ETL pipelines for real messages sent during disaster events.
+The pipelines will then be used in a web app so emergency workers can input new messages and receive classification results.

+### ETL Pipeline
+The ETL pipeline merges the disaster_messages.csv and disaster_categories.csv datasets, cleans them, and adds them into a Database file DisasterResponse.db

+### ML Pipeline
+The ML pipelines takes the Disaster Response database as input.
+It then trains and tunes a decision tree classifier and saves it as the file classifier.pkl

+### Files
+APP
+templates - templates for web app run.py - python file to run web app

+DATA
+disaster_messages.csv - input dataset
+disaster_categories.csv - input dataset
+DisasterResponse.db - target Database file
+process_data.py - python script to accomplish ETL task (see above)

+MODELS

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.